Diabetes Self Management Workshop

 Diabetes Self-Management Workshop

-The Diabetes Self-Management Workshops are proven health and wellness workshops that complement provider care for adults with pre-diabetes and diabetes.
+The Diabetes Self-Management Workshops are evidence based health and wellness workshops that complement provider care for adults with pre-diabetes and diabetes.
 This workshop teaches adults strategies to empower and improve overall well-being.
 Self-management workshops complement clinical care and are evaluated and approved by the CDC.
 This workshop meets once a week for six weeks, for 2 to 2.5 hours.

 Standford University's widely tested Diabetes Self-Management Program helps those living with diabetes improve their general health.
 A six week, once a week program, participants that attend the workshop will receive a free copy of the Living a Healthy Life with Chronic Condition book, and a relaxation CD, Relaxation for Mind and Body.